ava-cassiopeia/medusa-cli/readme.md

 </html>
 ```

-Then we'll add in the Mocha and Hephaestus resources, and your tests.
+Then we'll add in the Mocha and Medusa resources, and your tests.
 This is
 extremely similar to the standard Mocha setup for browser testing, just with a
-little bit of help from the Hephaestus reporter.
+little bit of help from the Medusa reporter.

 ```HTML
 <!DOCTYPE html>